techchintan/jamb-web/README.md

 Your Next.js frontend (`/web`) and Sanity Studio (`/studio`) are still only running on your local computer.
 It's time to deploy and get it into the hands of other content editors.

+> **⚠️ Important**: When initializing the template with the Sanity CLI, the `.github` folder may not be included or might be renamed to `github` (without the dot).
+If you don't see a `.github` folder in your project root, you'll need to manually create it and copy the GitHub Actions workflows from the [template repository](https://github.com/robotostudio/turbo-start-sanity/tree/main/.github) for the deployment automation to work.

 The template includes a GitHub Actions workflow [`deploy-sanity.yml`](https://raw.githubusercontent.com/robotostudio/turbo-start-sanity/main/.github/workflows/deploy-sanity.yml) that automatically deploys your Sanity Studio whenever changes are pushed to the `studio` directory.

 > **Note**: To use the GitHub Actions workflow, make sure to configure the following secrets in your repository settings: